Mecha Wolf

 John Jesús Yurnet (born June 21, 1987), better known by his ring name Mecha Wolf, is a Puerto Rican professional wrestler and professional wrestling trainer.
+He is signed to WWE, where he performs on their sister promotion Lucha Libre AAA Worldwide (AAA).
 He is best known for his work in World Wrestling Council (WWC), where he is a former two-time holder of the WWC Universal Heavyweight Championship.

-He has also worked for prominent promotions such as Impact Wrestling, Lucha Libre AAA Worldwide (AAA), Consejo Mundial de Lucha Libre (CMLL), The Crash, WWE (in their NXT and 205 Live brands), and the National Wrestling Alliance, where he is a two-time former World Tag Team Champion.
+He has also worked for prominent promotions such as Impact Wrestling, Lucha Libre AAA Worldwide (AAA), Consejo Mundial de Lucha Libre (CMLL), The Crash, WWE (in their NXT and 205 Live brands), Juggalo Championship Wrestling (JCW), and the National Wrestling Alliance, where he is a two-time former World Tag Team Champion.

 Career

 A fan of heavy metal music, Yurnet adopted the ring name "Hammett" as a homage to Metallica's lead guitarist Kirk Hammett.
 Upon completing his training with Johhny Rivera (also known as Invader No. 3 from his days as an active wrestler), He started his career working on the independent circuit of Puerto Rico, in promotions including Xtreme Wrestling Entertainment (XWE) among others.
 He later entered the New Wrestling Stars (NWS) in 2005 and was a member of the stable "HP" with Ash, Livewire, and, later on, Stefano.
 Hammett became NWS's first Junior Heavyweight Champion after winning a tournament on March 26, 2006 but, after having problems with the company, soon vacated the title and left for the International Wrestling Association (IWA).
 During this time Hammett continued wearing the title until the New Wrestling Stars requested it back.

 Hammett soon became IWA's Junior Heavyweight Champion just two weeks later in Bayamón, Puerto Rico defeating champion Blitz.
 During his time with IWA, Hammet teamed with both Tommy Diablo and Carlitos in tag matches before leaving IWA to return to the NWS.
 Where on August 13, 2006 in Aguadilla, Puerto Rico, Hammet made his first appearance after the match between Bolo The Red Bulldog and William De La Vega, running in through the crowd.
 Hammet helped out De La Vega, Noriega, and Sabu Kid clear the ring of his former HP teammates.